ponkio-o/ec2x/README.md

 # ec2x

-ec2x is cli tool that connect to Amazon EC2 instance easily.
+`ec2x` is a CLI tool to connect to EC2 instance using SSS Session Manager.

 ## Install